hyphacoop/handbook/guides.md

 - With the example `service.hypha.prod` Host will be `service` Parent domain of host will be `hypha.prod` IP to return for host will be the LAN IPv4 and or IPv6.
 If dualstack use `,`  for comma-separated addresses `10.0.1.9,2001:470:b1f3:1::9`

 #### Create a VM using ProxMox
-6. To create the VM go login to KVM1 Proxmox host [here](https://kvm1.hypha.coop:8006/) using username root with the password in Passbolt [here](https://pass.hypha.coop/app/passwords/view/a34731d5-eb6a-4f0c-9475-7839280e529b)
+6. To create the VM go login to KVM1 Proxmox host <a href="https://kvm1.hypha.coop:8006/" data-proofer-ignore>here</a> using username root with the password in Passbolt [here](https://pass.hypha.coop/app/passwords/view/a34731d5-eb6a-4f0c-9475-7839280e529b)
 7. Select a template to clone in the `Datacenter` sidebar under `9XXX`
 8. Click on `More` on the top right corner and select `Clone`
 9. `VMID` is the VMID you noted above